zoltan151/MWC-miner/README.md

 ./install_ocl_plugins.sh
 ```
 You must install OpenCL libraries for your operating system before.
-If you just need to compile them (for development or testing purposes) build grin-miner the following way:
+If you just need to compile them (for development or testing purposes) build MWC-miner the following way:

 ```
 cargo build --features opencl